 Your premier, timely, highly relevant content is worth a million dollars… if it’s being seen, that is.

-Traffic (more aptly, the lack of it) is a sore spot for every business with an online portal – great product/ service, brilliant content, and next to no visitors to convert.
+Website traffic (more aptly, the lack of it) is a sore spot for every business with an online portal – great product/ service, brilliant content, and next to no visitors to convert.

 In this post, I have compiled a list of 2016’s 10 smart online marketing tricks and practices to ensure that your website gets the traffic (and attention) it deserves.